dakunkel/Module_5_Challenge/README.md

 * [MCForecastTools toolkit](MCForecastTools.py)

-### * NOTE: Make sure you .env file for API Keys is saved in your root directory in order to pull Alpaca API data properly.
+### * NOTE: Make sure your .env file for API Keys is saved in your root directory in order to pull Alpaca API data properly.

 ## Instructions